 In today’s episode, Stephen Halasnik and David Langiulli talk about the basic foundation in nonprofit organizations and what it means to have effective board members and board performance.
 It is no secret that open communication helps an organization run more effectively and avoid potential conflict, but what does this look like for day to day operations?
 With strategic planning and a proper board culture, your nonprofit will be able to run more effectively and reach your organization’s mission faster.

 Today’s Topic: Being a Nonprofit Leader: A Guide For Board Members

-How to Be an Effective Nonprofit Board Member
+How to Be an Effective and Responsible Nonprofit Board Member

 Without openness and honesty, board members can become frustrated and this can create conflict, as individuals may not feel their ideas are being heard nor respected.
 Having a structure and sticking to it is crucial, but make sure to check in with your other board members periodically to ensure the current course of action is working for everyone.
 This will pay dividends and in the end create less turnover within your organization.